-Existing ecological networks should be retained and new ecological habitats and networks will be encouraged.
+Existing ecological habitats (eg Loxley Meadow SSSI, designated Local Wildlife Sites) and networks should be retained and new ecological habitats and networks will be encouraged.

 Measures to improve landscape quality, scenic beauty and tranquility and to reduce light pollution will be encouraged.